 Equipment you will need

-- 1Someone to help you.Cleaning rain gutters will sometimes require you to work on a tall ladder, so having someone to help you will make your job a lot easier and safer.
-Your helper could be used to hold the base of the ladder steady and to help pass up any equipment you may need.Advertisement
+- 1Cleaning rain gutters will sometimes require you to work on a tall ladder, so having someone to help you will make your job a lot easier and safer.
+Your helper could be used to hold the base of the ladder steady and to help pass up any equipment you may need.Someone to help you.Advertisement

-- 2Protective gloves.Gloves are needed to help protect your hands against sharp debris that might be inside your gutters.Advertisement
+- 2Gloves are needed to help protect your hands against sharp debris that might be inside your gutters.Protective gloves.Advertisement

 Instructions for how to clean your rain gutters